 He has also apparently done this with several other mentally challenged individuals and had them apply for life insurance and also to name him as beneficiary.
 Pastor Pushia admitted his culpability in this endeavor to police.

 Two elderly women by the names of Helen Goley (age 71), and Olga Rutterschmidt (age 75), conspired and successfully murdered 2 men for their life insurance proceeds.
 The men who were murdered were homeless when the Black Widows found them and helped them get back on their feet.

 Apparently, the women committed these 2 crimes in 1999 and in 2005.
 The first victim was Paul Vados age 73.
 Apparently Ms. Goley connected with the victim because they are both of Hungarian heritage.
 Ms. Goley found Mr. Vados an apartment and then persuaded him to purchase a life insurance policy in the amount of $600,000.
 On the insurance policy, Ms. Goley claimed that she was a cousin to the victim.

 In 2005, Mr. Kenneth McDavid age 50 was the second victim of their nefarious scheme.
 Using a similar ploy, Mr. McDavid was also persuaded to apply for a life insurance policy valued over $2,200,000 and Ms. Goley stated that she and Mr. McDavid were to be married.

 Both victims were run over and crushed by vehicles which were insured by the two women.
 After an investigation was carried out, the women confessed to their crimes and were convicted.
-Both women received 2 consecutive life sentences.
+Both women received 2 consecutive life sentences for murder.